Biologic Injections For Asthma in St. Louis

 With some biologics, Dr. Cajigal may want to observe you in the office for 30 minutes up to two hours after administration to minimize any unforeseen side effects.
 Dupixent (Dupilumab) is the one biologic that can be self-administered at home.

 If your asthma does not improve after receiving 4 to 12 months of a biologic treatment, or you have been unable to reduce your daily steroid use, Dr. Cajigal will reassess your asthma and you may be offered another biologic treatment.
 If you have a successful trial, Dr. Cajigal will develop a personalized plan for you to continue long-term treatment.

 Some biologics carry a small risk of anaphylaxis, so your allergist will typically prescribe an epi pen in case of severe reaction.
 Biologics can also interact adversely with certain types of parasitic infections or with herpes zoster (the virus responsible for chickenpox in children and shingles in adults), but instances of this are also rare.

-Our Biologic Shot Schedule
+Our Biologic Injections Schedule

 We hope you’ve found this information helpful.
 Get in touch with us at St. Louis Family Allergy to learn more about biologic therapy.
 We’re looking forward to your visit!

 – Stephanie, August 2020